probe-rs/probe-rs/README.md

 ## VSCode

-We are implementing [Microsoft DAP](https://microsoft.github.io/debug-adapter-protocol/).
+We have implemented the [Microsoft DAP protocol](https://microsoft.github.io/debug-adapter-protocol/).
 This makes embedded debugging via probe-rs available in modern code editors implementing the standard, such as VSCode.
-To support this, probe-rs includes a debugger which supports both basic command line debugging, and more extensive capabilities when run as a DAP server.
 Please see [probe-rs-debugger](./debugger) and [vscode](https://github.com/probe-rs/vscode) for more information.

 ## Usage Examples

 ### Halting the attached chip

 ```rust